-The Children's Services Council of Leon County (CSC Leon) was established by voters in November 2020 to help provide various services to children and youth, such as early learning and reading skills, youth development, physical and mental treatment, preventative and other services.
+The Children's Services Council of Leon County (CSC Leon) was established by voters in November 2020 to help provide various services to children, and families, such as early learning and reading skills, youth development, physical and mental treatment, preventative, and other services (Leon County Ordinance, No. 18-13).
 As an independent special district authorized by section 125.901, Florida Statutes, CSC Leon will provide funding for these children's services throughout the County by annually levying ad valorem taxes, not to exceed the maximum millage rate of one-half (1/2) mill.